preetsanjam/Web_Development/CSS/notes.md

     - For inline styles, specificity value will always be (1, 0, 0, 0).
 Here, 1 denotes the value of 'a'.
     - The value of 'b' denotes the number of times IDs appear in that selector.
     - The value of 'c' denotes the number of times classes, including pseudo classes, appear in that selector.
-    - The value of 'd' dentoes the number of times types appear in that selector.
+    - The value of 'd' denotes the number of times types appear in that selector.
 - Colors in CSS:
     - When colors are specified in the 'rgb' format, a value is assigned to each of the three components of the format.
     - rgb(0, 0, 0): black